 Divisions May Have Stricter Eligibility Requirements.
 More specific provisions (e.g., requiring a greater credit enrollment, or enrollment in the UW–Madison) may be established by a specific college, school, department or other UW–Madison unit.

 Divisions have the discretion to establish the starting hourly rate at any point within the range of the level (Basic, Intermediate or Advanced).
 All salary rates above the maximum of the advanced level must have prior approval of the Dean or Director's office with budget responsibility for the wages.
 Current wage ranges can be found in the Title Guideline.

 Student Hourly employees are subject to the overtime provisions of the Fair Labor Standards Act (FLSA).
 Therefore, Student Hourly employees who are employed for more than 40 hours in a week within the University System will receive premium pay for the hours worked beyond 40 at the rate of one and one-half times the regular hourly rate.
 Student Hourly employees often hold more than one active job in the University System.
 If this is the case, the 40 hours per week limit is calculated by combining hours worked for all active jobs in the University System.
-Note: Student Hourly employees are eligible to work more than 40 hours per week and receive premium pay, but all hours worked (including hours over 40) count toward the calculation of total hours for purposes of ACA and must be monitored by the division(s).
+Note: Student Hourly employees are eligible to work more than 40 hours per week and receive premium pay, but all hours worked (including hours over 40) count toward the calculation of total hours for purposes of the Affordable Care Act (ACA) and must be monitored by the division(s).